frances-uy/higgs-boson-detection-2025/README.md

 ## Acknowledgements

 This project uses data from the HIGGS dataset published with Baldi, Sadowski, and Whiteson, "Searching for Exotic Particles in High-Energy Physics with Deep Learning."

-## Contact

-For questions or feedback, please open an issue in the GitHub repository.